Child Dog & Animal Safety

 No matter how cute these animals are, parents should tell their children not to be deceived by appearance.
 Furry creatures can bite and scratch.
 The child may panic and the animal could react even further.

-When around dogs and other pets, instruct children to:
+When around dogs and other pets, our Utah child injury lawyer recommends instructing children to:

 - Treat pets properly.
 Do not pull their tails/ears or poke their eyes.